 - 1 cup Champagne or other sparkling wine

 - a few splashes Angostura or orange bitters

-Fill two martini glasses with ice water and set aside.
+- Fill two martini glasses with ice water and set aside.

-Discard the ice water in the martini glasses and strain the chilled chartreuse and simple syrup into the glasses, dividing evenly between the two.
+- Strain the cocktail into the glasses, dividing evenly between the two.

-Pour Champagne into each glass to fill, and splash a few drops of bitters on top of each cocktail to garnish.
+- Pour Champagne into each glass to fill, and splash a few drops of bitters on top of each cocktail to garnish.

-Serve immediately, and have a second drink if you don't care what the neighbors might think.
+- Serve immediately, and have a second drink if you don't care what the neighbors might think.

 Simple syrup will keep for at least a month (truly nearly indefinitely) in the fridge.

 FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Good.
 Food.
 Stories. receives a minuscule commission on all purchases made through Amazon links in our posts.